chaanim/pharmaconer/README.md

 1. a pretrained BERT model (model paths hardcoded in the code at the moment)
 2. conlleval.py file from https://github.com/sighsmile/conlleval
+3. Train and devel files in the format below (paths hardcoded currently)

 Data should be in conllish format (1st column tag, last column token (will get retokenized to subword units)):